 It is quite affordable for investors compared to the rest of Florida markets like Tampa where the median home value is $221,500.
 The median home price in Ocala in 2018 was around $150,000.
 You can buy several homes in the Ocala FL real estate market for the price you would of one mid-market condo in the Miami real estate market.

 Another market that we suggest is the housing market in Lakeland, Florida.
 The Lakeland housing market presents the perfect balance of currently affordable real estate for buyers and future growth.
 We can expect the population of the area to grow rapidly, and the renting population will grow even faster.
 The time to buy real estate in Lakeland is now.

 While the Lakeland FL real estate market is cheaper than Orlando and Tampa, it is not a good overall value given the lower average wages of its residents.
 That explains why U.S. News and World Report gave the city an index score of 5.5 out of ten.
 This is due to the average resident earning around $23,000 a year, several thousand less than the U.S. average.
 Median household incomes are no better.

 Remember, caveat emptor still applies when buying a property anywhere.
-The aim of this article was to educate investors who are keen to invest in Orlando real estate in 2020.
-Purchasing an investment property requires a lot of studies, planning, and budgeting.
-Not all deals are solid investments.
-We always recommend to do your own research and take help of a real estate investment counselor.
-The information contained in this article was pulled from third party sites mentioned under references.
+Some of the information contained in this article was pulled from third party sites mentioned under references.
 Although the information is believed to be reliable, Norada Real Estate Investments makes no representations, warranties, or guarantees, either express or implied, as to whether the information presented is accurate, reliable, or current.
 All information presented should be independently verified through the references given below.
 As a general policy, the Norada Real Estate Investments makes no claims or assertions about the future housing market conditions across the US.